-If English is not your first language, we require IELTS 7.0, or equivalent, with a minimum score of 5.5 in all other components.
+If English is not your first language, then we will require you to have IELTS 6.0 with a minimum score of 5.5 in all other components, or equivalent.

 Most of our taught courses combine compulsory and optional modules, giving you freedom to pursue your own interests.
 All of the modules listed below provide an example of what is on offer from the current academic year.
 Our Programme Specification provides further details of the course structure for the current academic year.

 Our research-led teaching is continually evolving to address the latest challenges and breakthroughs in the field.
 The course content is therefore reviewed on an annual basis to ensure our courses remain up-to-date so modules listed are subject to change.

 The research element of your degree doesn't have a taught structure, giving you the chance to investigate your chosen topic in real depth and reach a profound understanding.
 In communicating that understanding, through a thesis or other means, you have a rare opportunity to generate knowledge.
 A research degree allows you to develop new high-level skills, enhance your professional development and build new networks.
 It can open doors to many careers.

 We understand that deciding where and what to study is a very important decision for you.
 We’ll make all reasonable efforts to provide you with the courses, services and facilities as described on our website.
 However, if we need to make material changes, for example due to significant disruption, or in response to COVID-19, we’ll let our applicants and students know as soon as possible.

 Components are the blocks of study that make up your course.
 A component may have a set module which you must study, or a number of modules from which you can choose.